-The CD is responsible for developing the overall strategic direction for programming in cooperation with Pact’s senior management team and local and international partners.
-The CD will ensure we learn from experience, thorough research and contextual analysis to develop high impact strategies that address immediate and long-term solutions to the most pressing development challenges.
-The CD is responsible for developing and implementing systems, policies and procedures for Pact operations in Myanmar; as well as financial oversight, staff security, human resource management and representation.
-The ideal candidate is a skilled communicator, able to develop and utilize strong relationships with team members, partners and donors; likewise, will coordinate with their supervisor and be skilled at building highly effective working relationships with HQ.
-The CD will harness the expertise, experience and ideas of Pact’s diverse program support teams to channel them into impactful partnerships with country programs.
+Responsive to the politically-sensitive context, the CD develops and implements the country office strategy in cooperation with Pact’s senior management team and local and international partners.
+S/he effectively harnesses the expertise, experience and ideas of Pact’s diverse program support teams to channel them into impactful partnerships with the country program, and promotes learning from experience through research and contextual analysis to develop high-impact strategies that address immediate and long-term solutions to the most pressing development challenges.
+S/he oversees and improves implementing systems, policies and procedures for Pact operations in Myanmar and ensures effective financial oversight, staff security and human resource management.
+The ideal candidate is a skilled communicator, able to develop and utilize strong relationships with team members, partners and donors in country, and build highly effective working relationships across the organization, including with headquarters units, other field offices, and Pact affiliates.

 Essential Job Responsibilities